PROGRAM AT A GLANCE

 TUITION & FEES

-You must complete nine courses to graduate.
-Courses are listed below by term to show the recommended path to completing the program in 12 weeks as a full-time student.
+You must complete ten courses to graduate.
+Courses are listed to show the recommended path to completing the program in 16 weeks as a full-time student.
+Students are encouraged to register early.
+If you wait to register, the classes you want may be full and it may take you longer to complete the program.

 |Term 1 - 16 weeks|